kube-zen/zen-gc/docs/USER_GUIDE.md

 # User Guide

-This guide explains how to use the Generic Garbage Collection (GC) controller to automatically clean up Kubernetes resources based on time-to-live (TTL) policies.
+zen-gc makes it easy to automatically clean up Kubernetes resources based on time-to-live (TTL) policies.
+This guide shows you how to get started and create effective cleanup policies.

+## Why Use zen-gc?

+- **Save Time**: No more manual cleanup scripts or CronJobs
+- **Reduce Costs**: Automatically remove unused resources
+- **Improve Security**: Clean up temporary secrets and configs
+- **Better Organization**: Keep your clusters clean and organized
+- **Production Ready**: Built-in rate limiting and observability

 ## Table of Contents